zoltanmaric/scrapeyard/README.md

 ### Browsers

 The server internally runs browsers to scrape search engines.
-It currently works with [Firefox](https://www.mozilla.org/en-US/firefox/new/) and [PhantomJS](http://phantomjs.org/download.html), both of which have to be installed on the machine running the server.
+It currently works with [Firefox 41.0](https://ftp.mozilla.org/pub/mozilla.org/firefox/releases/41.0/) and [PhantomJS 2.0.1](https://github.com/ariya/phantomjs/releases/tag/2.0.0), both of which have to be installed on the machine running the server.

 ### Troubleshooting